innocentperos/fakerAPI/Readme.md

 ### <a name="Model"> 🔶 Model </a>

-A model allows you to define the structure and content the server will return.
+Models allows you to define the structure and content of the data the server will return.

 **Example**